karlalopez/Authentise-Store/README.md

 It's a work in progress, has a lot of restrictions and is meant for people to use it as a starting point for people building their own stores.

-In addition to Authentise, the services used are: Stripe, Mailgun, and Heroku
+In addition to Authentise, the services used are: Stripe, Mailgun, and Heroku.

 Learn more about Authentise design streaming at http://authentise.com/tech.

 Please leave your comments and suggestions.
 Feedback and pull requests are very welcome.

+Special thanks to Jennie Lees.
+Most of this code was written under her watch and pretty much all this wonderful step-by-step tutorial has been written by her.
+Visit her portifolio: http://jennielees.github.io.

 # Running locally